NL East Division

 - The Atlanta Braves finished with the same record as the New York Mets but were awarded the division title on a tiebreaker.

-The National League East Division has provided one of the National League Wild Card teams 10 times since 1995:
+The National League East Division has provided one of the National League Wild Card teams 11 times since 1995, for a total of 13 teams:

 - 1997 Florida Marlins Won World Series over Cleveland Indians